-2.4 Advocate for a ban on sports betting advertising on television and live stream services in Victoria in alignment with the Alliance for Gambling Reform position.
+- 2.4 Advocate for a ban on sports betting advertising on television and live stream services in Victoria in alignment with the Alliance for Gambling Reform position. - 2.5 Advocate for a national online gambling ombudsman in alignment with the Alliance for Gambling Reform position.